richawo/minimal-llm-ui/README.md

 - Summarise conversations
 - Incorporate visualisations
 - Convert to desktop app so that it can be more powerful
+- Command menu should filter based on first letters
+- Command menue should allow for saving new prompt templates directly from there

 Troubleshooting
 ---------------